The 7 Best Backpacking Stoves of 2024

 What We Didn’t Like: It’s a touch on the “heavy” side, but for the price, we’re not complaining!
 The other thing we wonder about is reliability.
 We’ve seen this stove sold under dozens of different “brands” over the years (AOTU, Reehut, Etekcity).
 Again, the stove we tested works great.
 But with so many knock-offs out there, quality control might be an issue.

-Bottom Line: This is a great value buy for anyone with a limited budget or for beginner backpackers that need to gain experience with backpacking stoves before deciding to upgrade.
+Bottom Line: This is a great value buy for anyone with a limited budget or for beginner backpackers who need to gain experience with backpacking stoves before deciding to upgrade.
 You’re getting a very serviceable backpacking stove for an absolute steal.

 Most Efficient Water Boiler